Car Buying Guide for New and Used Vehicles

 New Car Buying Guide - My detailed new car buyers guide will guarantee you get the best price available while new car shopping.
 95% of the new car buying process can be done online without haggling with a car salesman.
 I'll teach you how to get the best price, get pre-approved, and avoid car dealer scams without ever leaving your computer.

 Used Car Buying Guide - Buying a used car is a little different than buying a new vehicle.
 I'll show you how to find the right vehicle, negotiate the lowest price, check the vehicle's history, acquire a used car loan, and even how to find the perfect extended warranty to protect your investment.

 Why is Buying a Car Such a Hassle?

 In reality, manufacturers would love to get rid of the middleman (car dealerships) and let you buy a new car directly from them.
-However, back in the day, manufacturers needed dealers to sell and service the vehicles they made all across the country.
-Of course the dealers protected themselves with franchise laws that span back decades ago.
+However, back in the day, manufacturers only wanted to make cars and not hassle with selling them.
+They needed dealers to sell and service the vehicles they made all across the country.
+Dealers banded together decades ago and protected themselves with franchise laws.

 With no internet available, it was very difficult to comparison shop or gather information.
 If you wanted to buy a new car you went to the nearest dealership and hoped you didn't get ripped off.

 Since the birth of the Internet you can get all the pricing information you need.
 However, the franchise laws dealers put into place in the past is what still protects them today.

 There have been several attempts to change the laws to benefit the consumer, but dealers are protected politically.
 The fact is, if you're going to buy a new car, you will always have to buy it from a franchise dealership.
 An example would be if you want a new Ford pickup you'll have to buy it from a licensed Ford dealership.